Ensono/amido.github.io/docs/testing/testing_in_nx/playwright_visual_testing_applitools.md

 ## Applitools eyes with Playwright

-When scaffolding your application with Applitools Eyes the [@applitools/eyes-playwright](https://www.npmjs.com/package/@applitools/eyes-playwright) plugin will be added to your dependancy list, additionally the following updates will be applied to the playwright configuration file:
+When scaffolding your application with Applitools Eyes the [@applitools/eyes-playwright](https://www.npmjs.com/package/@applitools/eyes-playwright) plugin will be added to your dependency list, additionally the following updates will be applied to the playwright configuration file:

 ```typescript title="playwright.config.ts"
   grepInvert: /.*@visual-regression/,